 So, How Do You Hire a Professional Organizer?

 - Know your project

 - Look for someone you feel a connection with

 - Give it a few sessions to be sure you’ve got the organizer you want

 And don’t be afraid to interview a whole bunch of organizers until you find The One.
 This is important work you’re doing here.
 People who get organized can find things, invite people over again, park their cars in the garage and avoid hail damage, stop shuffling stuff and get on with what they were put here to do.
-It changes lives, so make sure you’ve got the right helper.
+When done right, organizing changes lives.
+Make sure you’ve got the right helper.